 - Open Projects.
 Work in an environment of cross-organizational sharing and collaboration, where you can develop open source code and standards, too.

 - Foundation-as-a-Service.
 Get the infrastructure and fiscal agency services to quickly form and run an independent foundation.

 - Technical Advisory Groups to ISO.
 Represent U.S. interests in global standards produced by ISO.

 The OASIS Open Europe Foundation provides a strong and dedicated European focus in setting standards for open collaboration and allows OASIS to provide long-term sustainability for European Union research projects.

 OASIS was founded under the name “SGML Open” in 1993.
 It began as a consortium of vendors and users devoted to developing guidelines for interoperability among products that support the Standard Generalized Markup Language (SGML).
-The consortium changed its name to “OASIS" (Organization for the Advancement of Structured Information Standards) in 1998 to reflect an expanded scope of technical work.
+The consortium changed its name to “OASIS” in 1998 to reflect an expanded scope of technical work.